qvantel/orcd-frontend/cassandra-health_panel/README.md

 ### Metrics
 To get the plugin working, a data source is required.
 This is done by setting up a data source.
 The data source is needed to fetch server status values and display in a representative way.
 The dashboard does only support a Graphite data source, other data sources may need to be configured.
+Example when using metric to deliver CPU usage: `cassandra.cpu.usage`

 ### Dashboard
 We have exported an default dashboard into cassandraHealthDashboard.json, the file provides you with an existing dashboard.